TL;DR

 Genetic Inheritance of Alpha Thalassemia

-Alpha thalassemia follows an autosomal recessive inheritance pattern.
-This means that the genes responsible for alpha-globin synthesis are located on non-sex chromosomes (autosomes).
-However, the severity of the disease depends on how many genes are deleted or affected.
+Alpha-thalassemia follows an autosomal recessive inheritance pattern.
+This means that the genes responsible for alpha-globin synthesis are located on non-sex chromosomes (autosomes), and both copies of the gene need to be mutated for the disorder to manifest.

 What are the types of mutations in alpha-thalassemia?